claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 Geoff had a bat survey done, and I *thought* he told me they were hirondelle bats, but that doesn't seem to be a thing according to Google (although there seems to be a French term "hirondelle de nuit" which translates as "night swallow" and means bat??).
 Maybe I misheard him or he misremembered?

 The owls there now (2021) are tawny owls, aka screech owls.

+## What's that Douglas Adams train station biscuit story?

+See [here](https://theoldvillage.wordpress.com/2004/01/28/douglas-adams-shares-a-true-story/).
+It's very funny.

+## What's the difference between "acute" and "chronic" in medical terminology?

+- Acute is short-lived
+- Chronic is long-term